brianr482/ng-modular-template/README.md

 We should place here those services we are going to use in whole the application so we just need one instance of them.
 Also, interceptors and interfaces should be here.

 **Note**
-Create interfaces help you to define the structure of the data you're going to be handling.
+Creating interfaces helps you to define the structure of the data you're going to be handling.

 ## Feat folder